Home > Destinations > Europe > Portugal > Planning a Trip > Fast Facts

 Pets -- Pets brought into Portugal must have the approval of the local veterinarian and a health certificate from your home country.

-Taxes -- Since Portugal and neighboring Spain simultaneously joined the Common Market (now the European Union) on January 1, 1986, Portugal has imposed a value-added tax (VAT) on most purchases made within its borders.
-It ranges from 8% to 30%.
+Taxes -- Because Portugal and neighboring Spain simultaneously joined the Common Market (now the European Union) on January 1, 1986, Portugal has imposed a value-added tax (VAT) on most purchases made within its borders.
+It ranges from 6% (for books) to 23% (general goods).
 Known in Portugal as the IVA, the amount is almost always written into the bottom line of the bill for any purchase a foreign visitor makes.
 Hotel and restaurant bills are taxed at 18%.
 Car rentals are subject to an additional 18% tax (less than in some other European countries).

 Such deluxe goods as jewelry, furs, and expensive imported liquors include a 30% built-in tax.
 Because a scotch and soda in a Portuguese bar carries this high tax, many people have changed their choice of alcohol from scotch to Portuguese brandy and soda or, more prosaically, beer.